Western Beef

-Western Beef is a low-cost supermarket chain located mostly in the New York City metropolitan area.
+Western Beef is a low-budget supermarket chain located mostly in the New York City metropolitan area.
 As of June 2018, the chain owns and operates 27 stores located in the Tri-State Area, Lake Worth (Florida), and Boca Raton (Florida).
 The retail company is a subsidiary of Cactus Holdings Inc.

 History

 At the time of its expansion in 1989, the company seemed to be thriving.
 However, in 1996, Western Beef executives revealed that their business had been adversely affected by supposed ties with the Mafia.
-The proprietor, Peter Castellana, Jr., admitted that he had dismissed his father from the firm because of the latter's association with organized crime.
-Having overcome the commercial problems, Castellana, Jr, and his brothers stated that they preferred to run the business cleanly and legally.
-Castellana, Jr, was quoted as saying, "I'm not in the Mafia, so I don't get any of the benefits of being in the Mafia, but everybody thinks badly of me because they think I'm in the Mafia anyway."
+The proprietor, Peter Castellana Jr., admitted that he had dismissed his father from the firm because of the latter's association with organized crime.
+Having overcome the commercial problems, Castellana Jr, and his brothers stated that they preferred to run the business cleanly and legally.
+Castellana Jr, was quoted as saying, "I'm not in the Mafia, so I don't get any of the benefits of being in the Mafia, but everybody thinks badly of me because they think I'm in the Mafia anyway."